FMODetect: Robust Detection of Fast Moving Objects: Method

 \subsection{Detection network}

 The inputs to the detection network are the input image $I$ and the background $B$, estimated as a median of the last three frames in a video sequence.
+The median image approximation worked best in our experiments.
+Changing the number of frames for the background calculation is essentially a trade-off between sensitivity to camera motion (lower number is better) and noise reduction (higher is better).
+Our experiments showed that using 3 frames was the most robust setting for camera-motion which provided a sufficiently clean background.

 The output is the truncated distance function $D$, measuring the distance to the object trajectory.
 If we assume that pixels are in some domain $\mathbb{X} \subset \mathbb{R}^2$, then for each pixel $x \in \mathbb{X}$, $D$ is defined as

 where $C(t) : [0,1] \to \mathbb{R}^2 $ is the ground truth continuous trajectory, and $r$ is the ground truth object radius.